The worst experience for a cyclist is to have to endure an uncomfortable ride.

-The Firmstrong Chief Lady Beach Cruiser is built especially for ladies whose height ranges from shorter to very tall.
+The iZip Akli 1 Upright Bike is built especially for whose height ranges from shorter to very tall.

 If your height is between 5’4″ and 6’4″, this bike may be the choice for you.

-This classy single-speed 26-inch cruiser has 2.125″ tires to buffer you on a heavy duty against bumpy roads for extreme riding comfort.
+This classy single-speed 700c cruiser has Vee Tires 42mm tires to buffer you on a heavy duty against bumpy roads for extreme riding comfort.

 You will be glad that the handlebar has synthetic leather grips that will make you more comfortable and keep your hands drier while you ride.

 If you are on the tall side, you will appreciate the longer-than-average frame and forward pedaling that affords better leg extension.

-For tall ladies who have struggled with too much leg in the way of the bike, you will be relieved to hear that this bike has a low slanting top bar that makes it really easy to mount and dismount.
+For tall people who have struggled with too much leg in the way of the bike, you will be relieved to hear that this bike has a low slanting top bar that makes it really easy to mount and dismount.

 I have endured many tortured and miserable rides on bicycles that had hard and narrow saddles and no leg room.
-I would be tempted to buy this Firmstrong just because of its padded saddle and leg extension potential.
+I would be tempted to buy this iZip just because of its padded saddle and leg extension potential.